 And guess what?
 Those writers include some fantastic Western women who are living in Asia and also married to Asian men.

-Here are three essays on pregnancy in Asia that you absolutely must read in Knocked Up Abroad Again:
+Here are two essays on pregnancy in Asia that you absolutely must read in Knocked Up Abroad Again:

 #1: “Birth Control, Birth, and the Need for Translation” by Melissa Uchiyama